Short stature is a height that is less than or the same as the third percentile for a person's age, sex, and race.

 - Radiation therapy for cancer

-- Having people in your family who have short stature
+- Having other family members who have short stature

 - Not eating healthy foods

-- Weight loss or gain—more than five pounds in a month
+- Weight loss or gain—more than 5 pounds in a month

 - Lack of hunger